 • Monitoring the quality of support services and seeking necessary improvements.

 The instruction of enlisted students in crisis intervention skills, trauma pastoral care, and pluralism and faith group support requirements will further their professional abilities to support chaplains in peacetime and contingency operations.
 State-of-the-art integrated technology mediums, inclusive of virtual and augment reality have enhanced world-wide Chaplain Corps training efforts in leadership advisement, readiness, counseling, Diversity, Equity, and Inclusion conversations, and global ministry efforts.
 Officer and enlisted evaluation systems have been added to all levels of instruction, ensuring that chaplain and senior enlisted support personnel will utilize competencies to evaluate and supervise appropriately.

-On behalf of the Air Force Chief of Chaplain’s Office, the Air Force Chaplain Corps College’s senior leaders direct an elite team of Enlisted, Officer, and Civilian faculty members in training and educating over 2,000 Total Force chaplains and religious affairs Airmen to provide worship, liturgies, religious rites and spiritual care to all Air and Space professionals and their families, while also serving as the primary advisers to commanders and senior enlisted leaders on moral, spiritual, ethical, and religious matters.
+On behalf of the Air Force Chief of Chaplain’s Office, the Air Force Chaplain Corps College’s senior leaders direct an elite team of Enlisted, Officer, and Civilian faculty members in training and educating over 2,000 Total Force chaplains and religious affairs Airmen to provide worship, liturgies, religious rites and spiritual care to all Airmen, Guardians, and their families, while also serving as the primary advisers to commanders and senior enlisted leaders on moral, spiritual, ethical, and religious matters.